arulakbar/Javafx-Springboot/README.md

 # Getting Started:
 1. Clone the project in your workspace using command - git clone https://github.com/Airuls/Javafx-Springboot.git
-2. Replace database properties with your setting
+2. Replace database properties with your setting.
-3. Run with mvn 'spring-boot:run'
+3. Run with "mvn spring-boot:run".